sandersaares-actions/make-version-string/README.md

 # Mandatory parameters

 `assemblyInfoPath` is path to a .NET style AssemblyInfo file that contains an `AssemblyVersion` attribute with a value in the `1.2.3` format.
+This does not mean it needs to be a .NET project, just the AssemblyVersion attribute need to be present (could be in a random text file).

 # Optional parameters